-People count: Population growth causes basic economic growth
+People count: Population growth causes basic economic growth part 3

 Population growth is economic growth.
 Taking steps to attract people to move to a community is an important strategy.

 Attracting people to live in your area is one of the most basic and important economic development strategies.
 It may also be one of the easiest to do.